 University Executive Tenders Board

-68. The Information Technology Services Tenders Board will consider recommendations for awarding tenders up to $1m for all computer and telecommunications hardware and software, networking goods and services, technology support services, computer consumables, copiers, printers, software and system solutions, and will consider recommendations for purchasing processes that do not meet the quotation and tender requirements outlined in this policy.
+74. The Digital Services Tenders Board will consider recommendations for awarding tenders up to $1m for all computer and telecommunications hardware and software, networking goods and services, technology support services, computer consumables, copiers, printers, software and system solutions, and will consider recommendations for purchasing processes that do not meet the quotation and tender requirements outlined in this policy.

-69. The ITS Tenders Board will comprise three staff members with a delegation to be a member of a University Tenders Board.
+75. The Digital Services Tenders Board will comprise three staff members with a delegation to be a member of a University Tenders Board.

-70. Each composition of the ITS tenders board must always have one member who is not a staff member of ITS.
+76. Each composition of the Digital Services tenders board must always have one member who is not a staff member of Digital Services.

 - use of a competitive process wherever possible

 - identification and resolution of conflicts of interest

 - security and confidentiality